Yaz12321/AnkhbotCTTPoints/README.md

       a- Login to the apps.twitter.com interface using your Twitter credentials

-      b- Create an app or open an existing app that you would like to create access tokens for
+      b- Create an app

-      c- Navigate to the 'Keys and Access Tokens' page (That's where consumer key/secter are)
+      c- Open the app, and navigate to the 'Keys and Access Tokens' page (That's where consumer key/secter are)

       d- Scroll down and click on the 'Create my access token' button (That's when you get your access token/secret)